Management options for unsown paddocks

 1. Late sown winter crop

-Optimistically, we would be looking at yields of around 1-1.5 tonnes per hectare (ha) for crops sown at this date.
-As can be seen in Table 1, if this were the case then we are barely covering planting and harvesting costs.
-If the paddocks are bare, due to cultivation or burning, and you want to restore some groundcover, then sowing crop may be an option in this instance.
-While the crop yields will be significantly lower than a barley crop sown in May or June, the critically important ground cover will be restored.
+Optimistically, we would be looking at yields of around 1.5-2.5 tonnes per hectare (ha) for barley crops sown in July, depending on your historical average yield.
+As can be seen in Table 1, with high grain prices and input prices back on what they were last year, we are looking at a small profit at our lower scale of 1.5t/ha yield.
+If the paddocks are bare, due to cultivation or burning, and you want to restore some groundcover, then sowing crop may be especially valuable in this instance.
+While the crop yields will be lower than a barley crop sown in May or June, the critically important ground cover will be restored.

 Sowing